szczyglis-dev/py-gpt/README.md

 ## Agent Workflow

-**Agent Workflow** is a live, human-readable monitor for `Chat with Agents` / Agents v2.
+**Agent Workflow** is a live, human-readable monitor for `Agents` / Agents v2.
 It displays the primary agent or orchestrator and worker agents as a hierarchy with timestamped status updates, agent turns, worker creation, task progress, and tool execution.
 Tool calls provide expandable input/output details, while each agent has a **Details** panel with available runtime information such as its system prompt, instruction, task, input, model/provider, language, and preset.

 Open it from `Tools -> Agent Workflow` as a dialog, or pin it to an output tab from the tab context menu.
 The default configuration includes an Agent Workflow tab in the second output column.
-When the first actual Chat with Agents run starts after the user sends input in a profile, PyGPT reveals this tab and expands split-screen once.
-Merely selecting Chat with Agents does not trigger it; after that first-run introduction has been recorded, later runs and mode changes do not alter the user's layout automatically.
+When the first actual Agents run starts after the user sends input in a profile, PyGPT reveals this tab and expands split-screen once.
+Merely selecting Agents does not trigger it; after that first-run introduction has been recorded, later runs and mode changes do not alter the user's layout automatically.

 ![agent_workflow_tool](https://github.com/szczyglis-dev/py-gpt/raw/master/docs/source/images/v3_workflow.png)